Super-resolution imaging: Technical implementations

-There are very both single-frame and multiple-frame variants of SR. Multiple-frame SR uses the sub-pixel shifts between multiple low resolution images of the same scene.
+There are many both single-frame and multiple-frame variants of SR. Multiple-frame SR uses the sub-pixel shifts between multiple low resolution images of the same scene.
 It creates an improved resolution image fusing information from all low resolution images, and the created higher resolution images are better descriptions of the scene.
 Single-frame SR methods attempt to magnify the image without producing blur.
 These methods use other parts of the low resolution images, or other unrelated images, to guess what the high-resolution image should look like.
 Algorithms can also be divided by their domain: frequency or space domain.
 Originally, super-resolution methods worked well only on grayscale images, but researchers have found methods to adapt them to color camera images.
 Recently, the use of super-resolution for 3D data has also been shown.

 Research

-There is promising research on using deep convolutional networks to perform super-resolution.
-In particular work has been demonstrated showing the transformation of a 20x microscope image of pollen grains into a 1500x scanning electron microscope image using it.
-While this technique can increase the information content of an image, there is no guarantee that the upscaled features exist in the original image and deep convolutional upscalers should not be used in analytical applications with ambiguous inputs.
-These methods can hallucinate image features, which can make them unsafe for medical use.
+Research into using neural network computing to perform super-resolution image construction.
+For example, deep convolutional networks were used to generate a 1500x scanning electron microscope image from a 20x microscopic image of pollen grains.
+However, while this technique can increase the information content of an image, there is no guarantee that the upscaled features actually exist in the original image.
+For this reason deep convolutional upscalers are not appropriate for applications involving ambiguous inputs where the presence or absence of a single feature is critical.
+Hallucinated details in images taken for medical diagnosis, as an example, could be problematic.